-QuantaSing Group Limited is a Cayman Islands holding company with no equity ownership in the VIE or its subsidiaries and not a Chinese operating company.
-We conduct operations in China through (1) our WFOE and (2) the VIE, with which we have maintained contractual arrangements, and its subsidiaries.
+QuantaSing Group Limited is a Cayman Islands holding company with no equity ownership in the VIEs or their subsidiaries and not a Chinese operating company.
 PRC laws and regulations provide restrictions on foreign investment in certain value-added telecommunication services and other internet related businesses.
-Accordingly, we conduct our business in China through our WFOE and the affiliated entities based on a series of contractual arrangements by and among our WFOE, the VIE and its nominee shareholder, to comply with the applicable PRC laws and regulations.
+Accordingly, we conduct certain of our business operations in China, in particular our individual online learning services business, through our relevant WFOEs and the affiliated entities based on a series of contractual arrangements by and among such WFOEs, the VIEs and their nominee shareholder, to comply with the applicable PRC laws and regulations.

-Our contractual arrangements allow us to (1) be considered as the primary beneficiary of the VIE for accounting purposes and consolidate the financial results of the affiliated entities, (2) receive substantially all of the economic benefits of the affiliated entities, (3) have the pledge right over the equity interests in the VIE as the pledgee, and (4) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Our contractual arrangements allow us to (1) be considered as the primary beneficiary of the VIEs for accounting purposes and consolidate the financial results of the affiliated entities, (2) receive substantially all of the economic benefits of the affiliated entities, (3) have the pledge right over the equity interests in the VIEs as the pledgee, and (4) have an exclusive option to purchase all or part of the equity interests in the VIEs when and to the extent permitted by PRC law.

-As a result of our direct ownership in our WFOE and the contractual arrangements with the VIE, we have become the primary beneficiary of the VIE, and, therefore, have consolidated the financial results of the affiliated entities in our consolidated financial statements in accordance with U.S. GAAP.
+As a result of our direct ownership in our WFOEs and the contractual arrangements with the VIEs, we have become the primary beneficiary of the VIEs, and, therefore, have consolidated the financial results of the affiliated entities in our consolidated financial statements in accordance with U.S. GAAP.

-The following is a summary of the currently effective contractual arrangements by and among our WFOE, the VIE and its shareholder.
+We carry out our individual online learning services business through the contractual arrangements between Beijing Liangzizhige, Beijing Feierlai and its shareholder.
+The following is a summary of the currently effective contractual arrangements by and among Beijing Liangzizhige, Beijing Feierlai and its shareholder.

 Voting rights proxy agreement.
-Pursuant to the voting rights proxy agreement dated May 20, 2021 entered into by and among our WFOE, the VIE and its shareholder, the shareholder of the VIE irrevocably appointed and authorized our WFOE or its designee(s) to act on its behalf as exclusive agent and attorney, to the extent permitted by PRC law, with respect to all matters concerning all equity interests held by such shareholder in the VIE, including but not limited to the power to (1) attend shareholders' meetings, (2) exercise all shareholder's rights and shareholder's voting rights that it is entitled under relevant PRC laws and regulations and the articles of association of the VIE, including but not limited to the right to sell, transfer or pledge of all the equity interests held in part or in whole, and (3) designate and appoint on its behalf the legal representative, directors, supervisors, chief executive officer and other senior management members of the VIE.
-The voting rights proxy agreement is irrevocable and continuously effective from the execution date until the entire equity interests in the VIE have been transferred to our WFOE or its designee pursuant to the exclusive option agreement or unless otherwise agreed to with written consent by all parties.
+Pursuant to the voting rights proxy agreement dated May 20, 2021 entered into by and among Beijing Liangzizhige, Beijing Feierlai and its shareholder, the shareholder of Beijing Feierlai irrevocably appointed and authorized Beijing Liangzizhige or its designee(s) to act on its behalf as exclusive agent and attorney, to the extent permitted by PRC law, with respect to all matters concerning all equity interests held by such shareholder in Beijing Feierlai, including but not limited to the power to (1) attend shareholders' meetings, (2) exercise all shareholder's rights and shareholder's voting rights that it is entitled under relevant PRC laws and regulations and the articles of association of Beijing Feierlai, including but not limited to the right to sell, transfer or pledge of all the equity interests held in part or in whole, and (3) designate and appoint on its behalf the legal representative, directors, supervisors, chief executive officer and other senior management members of Beijing Feierlai.
+The voting rights proxy agreement is irrevocable and continuously effective from the execution date until the entire equity interests in Beijing Feierlai have been transferred to Beijing Liangzizhige or its designee pursuant to the exclusive option agreement or unless otherwise agreed to with written consent by all parties.